radualex/radualex/README.md

 ---

-👨🏻‍💻 4 years as a developer and couting.
-I have started as a backend-er and meanwhile developed a passion for front-end.
-Now, I am a fullstack-er.
+👨🏻‍💻 4 years as a full-stack developer and counting.
+I build web applications for a living.

 💼 Working with __React.js, React-native__ and __Node.js (REST & GraphQL)__.

-🙇‍♂️ Currently learning: __Angular__.
+🙇‍♂️ Currently learning: __Angular, Tensorflow__.

 Here's some demos:
 * [Task manager (React)](https://taskmanager-radu.netlify.app/)